knz/cppbench/README.md

 Then compile your program with the enclosed `bench.hh` and `bench.cc`.

+**Beware!** C++ compilers tend to be agressive at eliminating dead code and folding loops, much more than the Go compiler.
+To ensure that the benchmark loops runs for all N iterations, peruse the enclosed `NOPW()` (for integer/pointers variables) and `NOPF()` (for float/double variables) macros on derived results.
+See the example usage in `example.cc`.

 The following functionality are supported:

+- configuring the number of iterations of the benchmark with the global variable `g_count`.
+- configuring the "chattiness" of the benchmark execution with the global variable `g_chatty`.
+- configuring the benchmark time per iteration with the global variable `g_benchTime`.
 - starting, stopping and resetting the timer with `b->StartTimer()`.
   `b->StopTimer()` and `b->ResetTimer()`.
 - running a sub-benchmark with `b->Run()`.

+(For the 3 global variables, either set them directly from your `main()` function, or you will need to define your own command-lin argument handling to customize them on every run.)

 The following functionality from Go's benchmarking library are not supported: